|Activity||Suggested Resources & Guidance|

 - Newly commissioned videos

-LibKey Nomad is a free plugin for Google Chrome that helps you access scholarly journal articles.
+LibKey Nomad is a free plugin that helps you access scholarly journal articles.
 Once it knows you're affiliated with Emory, LibKey Nomad checks the web page of the article you're viewing to see if it's available at Emory.
 If it is, you'll see a graphic in the bottom left corner of your browser window that looks like this:

 If Emory doesn't have the article, LibKey Nomad will also check open-access repositories and Unpaywall to see if there is another free and legal way to find it.